peteroupc/peteroupc.github.io/randomfunc.md

     * the basic lower case letters "a" to "z" (U+0061-U+007A, nos.
 96-122),

     as found in the Basic Latin block of the Unicode Standard.
 2. Build a new string whose characters are chosen from that character list.
 The pseudocode below demonstrates this by creating a list, rather than a string, where the random characters will be held.
 It also takes the number of characters as a parameter named `size`.
-(Converting this list to a text string is programming-language-dependent, and the details of the conversion are outside the scope of this page.)
+(How to convert this list to a text string depends on the programming language and is outside the scope of this page.)

         METHOD RandomString(characterList, stringSize)
                 i = 0